strangelove-ventures/heighliner/README.md

 # Heighliner

-Heighliner is a repository of docker images for the node software of Cosmos chains
+Heighliner is a utility for building production-grade container images for blockchain node software, Cosmos and beyond.

+Heighliner images are minimally constructed from scratch images, packaging only the chain binary and a useful minimal set of busybox utilities.

+These container images can be used for infrastructure deployments (validator + [horcrux](https://github.com/strangelove-ventures/horcrux), full node, archive node, etc.), end-to-end testing ([interchaintest](https://github.com/strangelove-ventures/interchaintest)), and more.

+This repository has a CI/CD pipeline to automatically build images when new git tags are detected on the chain repos in [chains.yaml](./chains.yaml).
+These images are hosted as packages in the Github Container Registry (ghcr) [here](https://github.com/orgs/strangelove-ventures/packages?repo_name=heighliner)

 ![Heighliner photo](https://static.wikia.nocookie.net/dune/images/7/72/51mMK0akBOL._AC_SY400_-1.jpg/revision/latest)

+## Add a New Chain

+To add a chain to the heighliner built-in configuration and have your chain images available on our repository's [ghcr](https://github.com/orgs/strangelove-ventures/packages?repo_name=heighliner), submit a PR adding it to [chains.yaml](./chains.yaml) so it will be included in the automatic builds.

+For further instructions see: [addChain.md](./addChain.md)

-## Docker Images
+## Add Heighliner Images to your Chain Repo

-The images are available as packages in the Github Container Registry (ghcr) [here](https://github.com/orgs/strangelove-ventures/packages?repo_name=heighliner)

-This repository checks for new tags in the chains in [chains.yaml](./chains.yaml) daily and builds new images if necessary.
+To publish heighliner images on your chain repository and/or incorporate heighliner images into your chain repo's CI/CD flow, see [heighliner-build-action](https://github.com/strangelove-ventures/heighliner-build-action)

 ## Build Your Own